Call now for your free consultation 888.842.1616

 Our Legal Take

-Bar patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided on the property and whether this tragedy may have been prevented.
+Nightclub patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided on the property and whether this shooting may have been prevented.

-• What additional security measures, such as weapons screenings, bag searches, monitored surveillance cameras, and off-duty police, were implemented by the bar owner to deter crime and protect patrons following media reports of prior violence on property?
+• What security measures, such as weapons screenings, bright parking lot lighting, monitored surveillance cameras, and off-duty police, were in place to deter crime and protect the victims at the time of the shooting?

 Generally, property owners are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the sports bar owner failed to provide adequate security to protect those on its premises, Adrian Peralta’s family may seek justice and elect to pursue legal claims for his wrongful death.
+Should the facts of this matter reveal that the nightclub owner failed to provide adequate security to protect those on its premises, the victims may seek justice and elect to pursue legal claims for their injuries.

 We’ve Recovered Millions for Victims of Nightclub Security Negligence…Contact us Now for a Free Consultation.